kamir/mqttKafkaBridge/README.md

 # MqttKafkaBridge
-A bridge consumes MQTT messages and republishes them on Kafka topic.
+An IoT bridge, which consumes MQTT messages from a MQTT broker and republishes them on a Kafka topic.
+This bridge connects the IoT plattforms, such as Eclipse Kapua to the enterprise data hub, on premise or in the cloud.

-Multiple instances can be used to esablish m:n relations.
+Currently, we use only on instance of the bridge, but multiple instances can be used to esablish m:n relations.
+Before we use many bridge instaces in a particular cluster, we have to add some more features:

+1) - configurable route definitions.
+2) - monitoring of the "long running" service
+3) - packaging of CSD for CM based deployment.

 !!!
 WARNING !!!
-Project was refactored, needs an update to all docs.
+The project was refactored recently, it still needs docu updates.

+Our approach to bridge IoT platforms and CDH clusters uses two complementary solutions.

 # Solution 1:
 Building a bidirectional bridge using a device-cluster connector and a cluster-device connector in two parallel threads.
+This approach allows any kind of custom code to be integrated without the learning overhead of additional frameworks.

 ## Test
 java -cp target/mqttKafkaBridge-0.3.0-jar-with-dependencies.jar com.cloudera.iot.bridge.simple.CDDCBridge

 ## Configuration
-All parameters are hardcoded in classes:
+All parameters are hardcoded in the classes:

 -MqttSubscriber